 Contractor is responsible for cleaning and disposing of debris daily.
 Contractor to remove and dispose of materials being replace.
 Contractor is not to give scraps to HACE employees or residents.
-Contractor responsible for any damage to Authority or resident property due to accident or negligence is the responsibility of the contractor.
+Contractor responsible for any damage to Authority or resident property due to accident or negligence.